tuokor-zz/kerbal-wii-controller/README.md

 Using wii nunchuk and arduino to send sensor data to krpc mod that controls the ship pitch and yaw.
 Z-button is used to reset the xyz-values to current controller position so that preferred controller handling can be achieved.

+The Wii nunchuck controller code is originally from the book https://pragprog.com/book/msard/arduino

 # Steps to make anything work
 1. install arduino
 2. install kRPC kerbal mod